How Do You Draw Accurate Trendlines?

 A simple workflow:

-Mark the daily structure first.
+Mark daily and 4H structure first.

 How Do You Validate a Trendline?